Where to have the best Langos in Budapest

 Langos (Lángos - Hungarian pronunciation: [ˈlaːŋɡoʃ]) is a Hungarian food speciality, a deep-fried dough, made into a round, flat shape.
 The name comes from láng, the Hungarian word for flame/fire.
 The modern langos, despite its name, is deep fried and not done in open flame.

-Traditionally langos was baked in a brick oven close to the flames (láng).
+Traditionally, langos was baked in a brick oven close to the flames (láng).
 Nowadays, as people no longer have brick ovens and do not bake bread at home, langos is always fried in oil.

 Traditional toppings on a langos

 Traditional langos has sour cream and grated cheese on top.
-The dough is made with water and the fried langos is not too thick - maybe about 1-1.5 cm - thicker around the edges, thin - sometimes paper thin in the middle.
-The edges are soft, fluffy, the middle is a bit harder so it can hold the topping.
+The dough is made with water and the fried langos is not too thick – maybe about 1-1.5 cm – thicker around the edges, thin – sometimes paper thin in the middle.
+The edges are soft, fluffy, the middle is a bit harder, crispy, so it can hold the topping.

 The langos should be eaten fresh, as soon as you get it from the vendor.
-Don't be shy to ask for a fresh one if you see the langos has been standing there for a while.
-Nothing is worth than a cold langos.
+Don’t be shy to ask for a fresh one if you see the langos has been standing there for a while.
+Nothing is worse than a cold langos.

 Best Langos in Budapest